 - Families can move in quickly and enroll children in the local school district.

 - Buyers with credit problems will have time to get their financial situation in order.

 - The seller has a tenant who has good reason to keep the property in shape.

 - The seller will receive monthly payments, which can cover mortgage payments.

 - The seller is exposed to a larger potential market by including those without perfect credit.

-All things considered, not only is renting to own a home in Southern California and Ohio definitely not a scam, but a legitimate option for both buyers and sellers.
-If you want more information on renting to own a Southern California and Ohio house, the process, and our available list of local Southern California and Ohio rent to own houses / lease options, click the big link below.
+All things considered, not only is renting to own a home in Ohio and Southern California definitely not a scam, but a legitimate option for both buyers and sellers.
+If you want more information on renting to own a Ohio and Southern California house, the process, and our available list of local Ohio and Southern California rent to own houses / lease options, click the big link below.